-If you’re looking for something Christmas-y to read, here’s four of my most favorite holiday stories.
+Here’s four of my all-time favorite free holiday stories.
 (Maybe reading on the Kindle can become a new Christmas tradition!)
-These stories are all available as a free Kindle ebooks, and at least one of them has been around for almost 200 years!
-Lots of people enjoy curling up someplace cozy, and taking a quiet reading break over the holidays.
-And this year, more and more of them will doing it with the Kindle!
+These stories are all available as a free ebooks, on the Kindle (or on Project Gutenberg).
+And at least one of them has been around for almost 200 years!

 He was America’s first internationally popular author, and he wrote two timeless stories — Rip Van Winkle and The Legend of Sleepy Hollow.
 But he also fathered many of our Christmas traditions.
 At the age of 29, when he was starting his career in 1812, Irving added five nostalgic Christmas stories to a collection of writing, and for one dream sequence, imagined what would happen if St. Nicholas flew over the forests in a flying sleigh.
 That’s believed to have inspired many of the subsequent stories about Santa Claus and his flying reindeer!